RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     .. literalinclude:: ../pyuvsim/data/test_config/28m_triangle_10time_10chan.yaml
         :end-before: 3

-    This yaml file provides the telescope name, location in lat/lon/alt degrees, and the `beam dictionary`.
+    This yaml file provides the telescope name, location in latitude/longitude/altitude in degrees/degrees/meters (respectively), and the `beam dictionary`.

     The beam dictionary, along with the beam IDs in the layout file, allow one to specify different beam models be used for different antennas.
-The ``beam_paths`` section of the telescope param file pairs each beam ID present in the layout with either the path to a beamfits file or a keyword specifying an existing analytic beam.
-Right now, only uniform and gaussian beams are supported.
-If the gaussian beam is used, the ``sigma`` keyword must also be given, which specifies the beam width in radians. (see documentation of the AnalyticBeam class for details).
+The telescope configuration yaml file lists beam models to be used along with a "Beam ID".
+The corresponding Beam IDs in the layout file then tells pyuvsim which beam model to assign to each antenna.

 Sources
 ^^^^^^^